 Tony, a native of the Annapolis area, is a member of the Maryland State Bar Association, United States District Court for the District of Maryland, the MSBA Section on Negligence, Insurance, and Workers’ Compensation, Anne Arundel County Bar Association, and the Prince George’s County Bar Association.
 Tony is active in the local community with a variety of philanthropic organizations, including the Chesapeake Bay Foundation, Living Classrooms, and Books for International Goodwill.

 Tony enjoys spending his free time with his wife and two daughters.
-Tony also is dedicated to a life of learning, engaging in cultural activities through the study of world civilization, history, and philosophy.
+He is dedicated to a life of learning, engaging in cultural activities through the study of world civilization, history, and philosophy.
 Tony also has a passion for international travel, spending time in nature, and living an active lifestyle through sports and fitness.